The Great Payment Infrastructure Debate: Build vs. Buy

 - Allowing most loyal users to pay later, tracking these transactions, and matching them with accounting records

-Build or Buy Debate: Uncovering the Winning Strategy
+Build or Buy Payment Infrastructure: Uncovering the Winning Strategy

 We gathered as a team, alongside a few other experts in the field of payments, to carefully consider and decide on the best approach for achieving our goals either by building or acquiring global payment infrastructure that we needed.
 The following are some of the core questions that were discussed during the process: